evansd/whitenoise/docs/django.rst

    application = get_wsgi_application()
    application = DjangoWhiteNoise(application)

-That's it: WhiteNoise will now serve your static files.
-However, for anything other than a quick demo site you'll want to proceed to step 3 and enabled gzipping and caching.
+That's it -- WhiteNoise will now serve your static files.
+However, to get the best performance you should proceed to step 3 below and enable gzipping and caching.

 3. Add gzip and caching support